M0squ3ra/req.nvim/README.md

 ## Request format

-Requests are written in `.req` files.
+Requests are written in `.http`-style files.

 A minimal request contains an HTTP method and a URL: